ToshioCP/Gtk4-tutorial/gfm/sec31.md

 So, when the expressions are useless, you just release the last expression.
 Then it releases another expression it has.

-## Closure expression
+## Closure Expression

-A closure expression calls closure when it is evaluated.
+A closure expression calls a closure when it is evaluated.
 A closure is a generic representation of a callback (a pointer to a function).
 For information about closure, see [GObject API Reference -- The GObject messaging system](https://docs.gtk.org/gobject/concepts.html#the-gobject-messaging-system).
-There are simple closure example files `closure.c` and `closure_each.c` in the `src/expression` directory.
+There are simple closure example files `closure.c` and `closure_each.c` in the `/src/expression` directory.

 There are two types of closure expressions, GtkCClosureExpression and GtkClosureExpression.
 They corresponds to GCClosure and GClosure respectively.